seveneightn9ne/dino-budgeter/README.md

 ```
 export PGPASSWORD=blahblahpassword
+export DINO_SESSION_SECRET=somelongsecuresecretstring
 ```

+Set the `PGPASSWORD` value to the password you set in step 3.

+Set the `DINO_SESSION_SECRET` to a long random string.

-You may need to run `direnv allow`.
+Afterwards, you may need to run `direnv allow`.

 ### 6. Initialize the db
 ```